-Stained Glass (2004) is a pretty straightforward romantic melodrama about two men who are best friends, Han Dong Joo (Lee Dong Gun from Super Daddy 10, Perhaps Love, Lovers In Paris, Friends and Ruler Of Your Own World) and Park Gi Tae (Kim Sung Soo from Bad Love), who grew up in the same orphanage together after being abandoned by their parents, but who end up both falling in love with the same woman, Shin Ji Soo (Kim Ha Neul from A Gentleman's Dignity), who comes to the orphanage to live after a family tragedy.
-They all go to school together and live together and forge strong bonds.
-Gi Tae is such a generous soul that he even donates part of his kidney to Dong Joo when he becomes ill.
-One day while in church the three friends make a vow: that they will always protect one another, be Three Musketeers, that even if something were to happen to one of them then the other two friends should remain close throughout their lives.
-Then of course, predictable as death and taxes, that something DOES happen.
+The Story: Stained Glass (2004) is a pretty straightforward romantic melodrama about two men who are best friends, Han Dong Joo (handsome Lee Dong Gun from Super Daddy 10, Perhaps Love, Lovers In Paris, Friends and Ruler Of Your Own World) and Park Gi Tae (charismatic Kim Sung Soo from My Girl and Bad Love), who grew up in the same orphanage together after being abandoned by their parents, but who end up both falling in love with the same woman, Shin Ji Soo (Kim Ha Neul from A Gentleman's Dignity), who comes to the orphanage to live after a family tragedy.
+They all go to school together and live together and forge strong bonds with each other and the nuns who raise them.
+Gi Tae is such a generous soul that he even donates one of his kidneys to Dong Joo when he becomes ill, thereby saving his friend's life; one of the nuns tells him never to forget his friend's sacrifice for as long as he lives.

-Waving goodbye to Gi Tae at the airport, Ji Soo goes to Japan on a business trip to obtain photos of a popular actress and her latest beau, who just happens to be Yuichi (Dong Joo).
-The two do not recognize one another, since many years have passed, but there is an instant attraction between them.
+Waving goodbye to Gi Tae at the airport, Ji Soo goes to Japan on a business trip to obtain photos of a popular actress and her latest beau, who just happens to be Yuichi (aka Dong Joo), her friend whom she thinks drowned all those years earlier.
+The two do not recognize one another as adults but there is an instant attraction between them.
 Dong Joo comes on to her in an aggressive way, saying he is not a nice fellow and that he objects to Ji Soo's photography work because it invades his privacy.
 Ji Soo pushes him away and soon goes back to Korea.

 Then Yuichi (aka Dong Joo) visits Korea on a business trip, to increase his family's insurance business exposure, and also with an intent to find his two childhood friends.
 When he meets Gi Tae again he at first doesn't recognize him, and vice versa.
 He sees Ji Soo again and the attraction between them blossoms once more.
 His feelings towards Ji Soo start to deepen with time, causing Gi Tae to begin to unravel because he loves Ji Soo so much.

 You can buy the official YA Entertainment DVD boxset for the show on Amazon.
 (Highly recommended for the best viewing experience).
 Or you can rent them through Netflix.
-Other online sites seem to have difficulties getting the licensing down for any Korean drama that has scenes in it that were shot in Japan, including this one, and dramas like Tree Of Heaven.
+Other online sites seem to have difficulties getting the licensing down for any Korean drama that has scenes in it that were shot in Japan, including this one, and dramas like Friends and Tree Of Heaven.

 HOME TO KOREAN DRAMA REVIEWS